Tiny-Snow/EVMP/README.md

     test  MAE: 0.184852, test  R2: 0.77
 ```
 To use the pretrain model, you need to change the `pretrain` parameter.

+Note: The training time does not exceed 12 hours when training for no more than 500 epochs on a dataset of thousands of promoters.

 ## Early Stop
 Instead of the Ctrl+C canceling, we use `signal.txt` to control the saving process.
 During the training process, the program automatically saves the best models according to the Val MAE loss.
 You may manually set the `train` in `signal.txt` to `false` to make it stop at the end of the current epoch and save the model parameters.